LinoKhan1/bat-signal/README.md

 ## Security
 This project implements token-based authentication using NextAuth with JWT, meeting the assessment's requirement for enterprise-grade security.
 The current setup uses a Bearer token retrieved from the /login endpoint, stored securely in the session, and validated via middleware for all protected routes.
 While the base implementation is sufficient for the proof-of-concept scope, the following enhancements could be considered based on future security requirements:

-- **Shorten JWT Expiration with Refresh:** Configure a shorter JWT lifespan (e.g., 15 minutes) with a manual refresh mechanism to reduce token exposure, prompting re-authentication when nearing expiry.
+- **Shorten JWT Expiration with Refresh:** Configure a shorter JWT lifespan (e.g., 30 days) with a manual refresh mechanism to reduce token exposure, prompting re-authentication when nearing expiry.
 - **Client-Side Token Blacklist:** Add a local blacklist to revoke compromised tokens on the client side, forcing re-login if a token is flagged.
 - **Enhanced Input Validation:** Implement sanitization and stricter validation for login credentials and panic details to prevent injection attacks.
 - **Secure Cookie Configuration:** Enforce HTTPS and use HttpOnly, Secure, and SameSite=Strict cookies to protect against XSS and CSRF.